-To ensure our graduates are ready to take their place in the profession, Public Relations students are required to complete two non-credit, work experiences involving four months of full time supervised work in a public relations setting.
-These work experiences not only put newly learned skills to work, they expand the students' network, build confidence and create opportunities to travel.
-Students in the Public Relations program take their first work experience during the summer following their third year, and the second in the winter semester of their final (fourth) year.
+To ensure our graduates are ready to take their place in the profession, Public Relations students are required to complete one non-credit, work experience with an option to complete a second work experience involving four months of full time supervised work in a public relations setting.
+These work experiences not only put newly learned skills to work, but they also expand the students' network, build confidence and create opportunities to travel.
+Students in the Public Relations program take their first work experience during the summer following their third year, and the optional second in the winter semester of their final (fourth) year.
 To be eligible, all students must complete a range of prerequisites.
 Both work experiences involve professional placements and, as such, the program chair can, for a fixed period, deny eligibility to any student who has acted in an inappropriate and unprofessional manner during the preparation phase.
 Any student who receives a work experience assessment of Fail for exhibiting professional misconduct will be ineligible to continue in core courses until the work experience has been successfully completed or may be required to withdraw from the program, subject to the terms of the Student Code of Conduct.